PythonFiend/RPG_Game/README.md

     1. Speak commands: Fight, Run, Magic
     2. If game-over, speak "yes" to play again, or "no" to exit
+    3. Download resources package for mp3 files
-    3. Be sure to use correct path for mp3 files for the game to work correctly
+    4. Be sure to use correct path for mp3 files for the game to work correctly
-    4. Install and import necessary modules
+    5. Install and import necessary modules